Clubs, Societies and Associations: General

 The club aims to ensure the development of young people, through rallies, camps, fun and enjoyment.
 They cater for all ages from lead rein to Associates, building a strong Romney Marsh team ethos, and having a brilliant social side to the Pony Club.
 They are immensely proud of the achievements of their members from local shows, PC Championships through to National Shows, with some now on National Squads and competing at very high levels in various disciplines.

 The Pony Club is open to anyone up to the age of 25 years old.
 They give instruction in riding and horsemastership, as well as promoting the highest ideals of sportsmanship and citizenship, nurturing a strength of character and self discipline.

 For more information, please visit the Romney Marsh Pony Club website.

 The Rotary Club of Romney Marsh is part of a worldwide organisation called Rotary International, with more than 1.2 million members in 33,000 clubs.
 Rotary club members are volunteers who work locally, regionally, and internationally to combat hunger, improve health and sanitation, provide education and job training, promote peace, and eradicate polio under the motto 'Service Above Self'.

 Rotarians are men and women who take an active role in their communities while greatly enriching their personal and professional lives.
 A Rotary club contains a diverse group of people from the community that the club serves.
 As a member of a Rotary club, you have the opportunity to give something back, to give hope to those less fortunate and to make lives worthwhile and fulfilled.

-The Rotary Club of Romney Marsh meets every Thursday at 7pm at The Rose and Crown pub in Old Romney.
+The Rotary Club of Romney Marsh meets every Thursday at 7pm at the Littlestone Warren Golf Club in Littlestone.